 In bridging the gap between elementary school and high school, our middle schools provide the vehicle through which students move from the child-centered, team-teaching, and unit approach of the elementary school to the departmentalized and comprehensive instructional program available in high school.

 On the high school level, courses within the instructional program range in level of difficulty to meet the students' needs, interests, and academic abilities.
 Advanced classes, including advanced placement and dual-enrollment courses for college credit, are offered in all academic areas.
-Co-curricular programs include eleven boys' interscholastic varsity sports, nine girls' interscholastic varsity sports, and cultural arts programs including arts, drama, band, orchestra, and vocal ensembles.
+Co-curricular programs include twelve boys' interscholastic varsity sports, eleven girls' interscholastic varsity sports, and cultural arts programs including visual arts, theatre, band, orchestra, and vocal ensembles.

 In partnership with parents and community, the faculty and staff of Lynchburg City Schools are committed to the mission of helping children develop their full potential by providing learning opportunities which recognize individual needs.